Read to find out everything you ever wanted to know about me, Jenny Smith, PLUS a whole lot of things you don’t:

 After marrying an Aggie I moved to Logan, Utah.
-Next we lived in Sandy and then Riverton, Utah.
-We have recently moved to northern Virginia where we live on a 300+ acre farm that’s been in the family for 8 generations now.
+Next we lived in Sandy and then Riverton, Utah, until 2006.

 I’ve had the good fortune to acquire an incredibly supportive husband and two very good-natured children.
 Both kids have flown the roost, and are attending university.

 Is that you in the picture at the top of the website with your feet sticking up in the air?

 You’d be surprised how often I am asked that question.
 Sorry to disappoint, but no — it’s not me.
 I buy most of the photos for this site at iStockPhoto, including that one.
 (This refers to an older version of the website that used to have a different header)

 Which is Jenny Smith’s favorite Star Trek series?